MikkoTervala/MikkoTervala.github.io/index.md

 # Project Repository

 Hi and welcome to my project repository!
-Here I'm showcasing a few of my hobby projects.
-These are projects I do as a hobby, so this repository reflects what I do for fun.
-Note that this does not represent my skills in **software engineering**, as I only do that for work.
+Here you can find the hobby projects I work on during my free time.

 * * *